Mahiedine Mekhissi-Benabbad: 2013

 On 6 July 2013, Mekhissi-Benabbad set a new 3000 m steeplechase European record of 8:00.09 in the race at the Meeting Areva held in the Stade de France.
 He beat the previous European record of 8:01.18 set in Berlin at the 2009 World Championships by his compatriot Bouabdellah Tahri.
 Mekhissi-Benabbad finished second in that Meeting Areva 3000 m steeplechase race, which was won by Ezekiel Kemboi in the world's best time of the year (7:59.03).

 Mekhissi-Benabbad won his second consecutive 3000 m steeplechase World Championships bronze medal at the 2013 World Championships in Moscow.
 With about 300 metres to go in the final, he passed Ezekiel Kemboi, then Paul Kipsiele Koech and became jointly in the lead with Conseslus Kipruto.
 Just after clearing the third-last hurdle in the final bend, Kemboi saw his chance and surged forward to pass both Mekhissi-Benabbad and Kipruto.
 From then on, Kemboi never relinquished his lead.
 Kipruto overtook Mekhissi-Benabbad at the start of the final straight and eventually finished second behind Kemboi.
 Right after the race, Mekhissi-Benabbad admitted that he was finding it hard to cope with the pressure.
 "In the French team I am under a lot of stress and pressure, but I have to deal with it the best I can. ...
 I had to settle for bronze again but it is never easy to win one.
 I am on the podium and that is what counts."

 2014

 At the 2014 European Athletics Championships in Zürich, Mekhissi-Benabbad was disqualified after finishing first in the final of 3000 m steeplechase.
-The action was taken after he removed his shirt on the home-straight of the final lap in an act of celebration, and the Spanish team lodged an official protest for "unsporting behaviour".
+The action was taken after he removed his shirt on the home stretch of the final lap in an act of celebration, and the Spanish team lodged an official protest for "unsporting behaviour".
 The 3000 m steeplechase gold medal was awarded to fellow French athlete Yoann Kowal, who had finished second in that race.
 Mekhissi-Benabbad would win the 1500m title three days later.